lxc/incus/doc/authorization.md

 (authorization)=
 # Authorization

-When interacting with Incus over the Unix socket, members of the `incus-admin` group will have full access to Incus API.
+When interacting with Incus over the Unix socket, members of the `incus-admin` group will have full access to the Incus API.
 Those who are only members of the `incus` group will instead be restricted to a single project tied to their user.

 When interacting with Incus over the network (see {ref}`server-expose` for instructions), it is possible to further authenticate and restrict user access.